• Skip to primary navigation

 • Cover the tofu bowl and let marinate in the fridge for at least 15 minutes.

-• Warm up a large non-stick pan - no oil needed.
+• Warm up a large non-stick pan - no oil is needed.
 Add marinated tofu cubes and gently fry until golden brown around the edges (see photos/video for reference).

 • Serve as a side or in a stir-fry.
 See Notes for more serving suggestions.